-Our exhibits and programs are recognized widely for innovation and efficacy, and the Museum's finances are on solid ground.
-A number of families have chosen to invest in Montshire's future with a legacy gift.
-These gifts, often in support of Montshire's endowment, help ensure the Museum's ability to provide meaningful exhibits and programs for the generations to come.
+Our exhibits and programs are recognized widely for innovation and efficacy, and the Museum’s finances are on solid ground.
+A number of families have chosen to invest in the Montshire’s future with a legacy gift.
+These gifts, often in support of the Montshire’s endowment, help ensure the Museum’s ability to provide meaningful exhibits and programs for the generations to come.

 Your Legacy Gift Can Provide:

-Major gifts to endow a leadership position or program can provide a donor with prominent named opportunities.
+- Recognition: Major gifts to endow a leadership position or program can provide a donor with prominent named opportunities.

-Options for Legacy Giving to the Montshire Museum of Science
+Options for Legacy Giving to the Montshire

 Donors of all ages and means can include a gift to the Montshire in their wills.
 Bequests of all sizes help ensure the Museum’s future.